 Baylor's Department of Journalism, Public Relations and New Media offers two graduate-level programs of study for those interested in foreign correspondence, mass media, public relations and more.

-Interested in Public Relations and New Media, News-Editorial and Production?
+Interested in Public Relations, Advertising, New Media, News-Editorial and Production?
 Consider the M.A. track.

 Students work with the graduate director to design a rigorous program that meets their goals.